NathanSmallcalder/NeurelNet_LeagueRankPredictor/README.md

 ```
 Implementation of Cross-Validation

 In this section, we use k-fold cross-validation to assess the performance of our neural network model.
-We will split the dataset into 10 folds, train the model on 9 folds, and test it on the remaining fold.
+To do this, the data is split into 10 folds, train the model on 9 folds, and test it on the remaining fold.
 This process is repeated 10 times, with each fold serving as the test set exactly once.

 Here is how we implement cross-validation for our neural network model: